After writing an ultimate bullet journal setup guide, now I’d like to share with you how I start my brand new year bujo for 2020.

 Bullet Journal Quote Page

 Sometimes I fall into a comparison trap.
-I start thinking negative about my growing path and achievements.
+I start thinking negatively about my growing path and achievements.

 But I have to remind myself that I purposefully choose a work-family balanced healthy lifestyle.